joemoose/dungeoneers.d20/docs/attribution.md

 - Corruption adapted from *[Weird North](https://classless-kobolds.itch.io/weird-north)* by Jim Parkin.

 - Drives adapted from “The Grey Shaded Hex” by Lord Simon Black, [*KNOCK #2*](https://www.themerrymushmen.com/product/knock-2-tmm/), published by The Merry Mushmen and Kamchatka Publishing, pp. 70-71.
+Used with permission.

 - Equipment adapted from *[Dungeon World](https://dungeon-world.com/)*, by Adam Koebel and Sage LaTorra.